d8bauxit8/low-resource-protocol/README.md

     - [How can I check if the collision detection work right?](#how-can-i-check-if-the-collision-detection-work-right)

 ## About the protocol
-When I designed the protocol, I tried to keep it in my mind to be easy and safe using.
+When I designed the protocol, I tried to keep in mind that it should be easy and safe to use.
 Thus, the base of protocol is the frames.
-One frame contains every information on which the transmission needs that the data flow reach the right device.
+One frame contains every information which the transmission needs so that the data flow reaches the right device.
-This frames similar to IP frames however I had to keep it in mind these devices have few resources, so I had to collect that relevant transmission information which is absolutely needed the right communication.
+These frames are similar to IP frames however I had to keep it in mind these devices have few resources, so I had to collect that relevant transmission information which is absolutely needed for the right communication.
-As a result each frame consist of 2 main parts which are the headers, and the data parts.<br>
+As a result each frame consists of 2 main parts which are the headers, and the data parts.<br>
 It looks like: `[ HEADERS ] [ DATA ]`

-As these MCUs usually use (E)USART module at the transmission which can only send 8 bits in one stroke, so the protocol just supports this.
+As these MCUs usually use (E)USART module at the transmission which can only send 8 bits in one stroke, the protocol only supports this.
 Thus, if you have an extra 9th bit in your devices' register, use the parity bit checking.
-If there is no hardware support in your MCU, there is a parity bit checker in this library which you can available in the [`parity_bit.c`](src/parity_bit.c) file.
+If there is no hardware support in your MCU, there is a parity bit checker in this library which is available in the [`parity_bit.c`](src/parity_bit.c) file.

 ### Headers
 The headers also consist of 2 parts.
-In the first includes the target device ID (in 5 bits) and some control bits (in 3 bits).
+Tthe first includes the target device ID (in 5 bits) and some control bits (in 3 bits).
 The second also contains a device ID (in 5 bits), which is the sender ID, and besides that it includes the length of data (in 3 bits) which the device will receive or transmit during the communication.
-The both device IDs only be between 1 and 30, so the maximum number of devices which you can connect on one bus are 30.
+Both device IDs can only be between 1 and 30, so the maximum number of devices which you can connect to one bus are 30.
 (Actually the RS-458 standard contains that the maximum number of devices can be 32 in one segment.)
-The `0b00000` ID reserved for the dynamic address allocation and the `0b11111` ID also reserved for the broadcast address.
+The `0b00000` ID is reserved for the dynamic address allocation and the `0b11111` ID is also reserved for the broadcast address.
-The length of data only between 0 and 7.
+The length of data can only be between 0 and 7.
 I think this is plenty enough for these devices.

 ### Data
-You can transmit through it your information between the devices.
+You can transmit your information through it between the devices.

 ## About the implementation
-The protocol provides your devices a receiving and a transmitting module.
+The protocol provides for your devices a receiving and a transmitting module.
 The data reading needs the first, and the data sending needs the second.
-Both modules have 4 layer which is the next:
+Both modules have 4 layers which are the next ones:
 * [Application layer](#application-layer)
 * [Validation layer](#validation-layer)
 * [Link layer](#link-layer)
 * [Line code layer](#line-code-layer)

-Besides that it's good if you know, the buffer use FIFO method at the transmitting and receiving.
+Besides that it's good if you know that the buffer uses FIFO method during the transmitting and receiving.

 ### Application layer
 You have to use this layer to process the received or transmitted data.

 ### Validation layer
-This layer responsible, (in case reading) the frame parameters read from the buffer or (in case sending) the frame parameters write to the buffer.
+This layer is responsible for, reading the frame parameters from the buffer or sending the frame parameters to the buffer.

 ### Link layer
-The task of this layer is to collect the right bytes in a buffer which will use the validation, or the line code layer.
+The task of this layer is to collect the right bytes into a buffer which the validation layer or the line code layer will use.

 ### Line code layer
-This layer responsible the frame encoding and decoding.
-Before the transmitter MCU send a part of frame, this layer encodes it to 4B5B coding and collect it to 8 bits group.
+This layer is responsible for the frame encoding and decoding.
+Before the transmitter MCU sends a part of the frame, this layer encodes it to 4B5B coding and collects it into 8 bits group.
-In the receive side when the encoded byte arrived, the layer collect it to 10 bits group to decode it to the right 8 bits.
+At the receiver side when the encoded byte arrived, the layer collects it to 10 bits group to decode it to the right 8 bits.

 ## Receive module
-This module provides you the receiving function with which you are able to read data from the RS-485 bus which another device sent to yours during the LRP protocol.
+This module provides for you the receiving function with which you are able to read data from the RS-485 bus which another device has sent to yours during the LRP protocol.

-### What do you need with the receive module?
+### What do you need for the receive module?
 You have to create the source device ID, the session provider and the receive frame buffer.
 Then you have to initialize the session provider with the `LRP_SessionProvider_init` function.
 ```c